digidip/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

 ## Validation

-See [amp-digidip rules](validator-amp-digidip.protoascii) in the AMP validator specification.
+See [amp-link-rewriter rules](validator-amp-link-rewriter.protoascii) in the AMP validator specification.